donny/52projects/README.md

 [Nightingale](https://github.com/donny/nightingale) is a React Native app to display jokes from the Internet Chuck Norris Database.
 The new stuff that I learn through this project: [React Native](https://facebook.github.io/react-native/), [React Navigation](https://reactnavigation.org), [Create React Native App](https://github.com/react-community/create-react-native-app), and [Expo](https://expo.io).

 ### Week 15 (9 Apr - 15 Apr)

+[Ovenbird](https://github.com/donny/ovenbird) is a small React app that shows the map of Melbourne and its suburb boundaries.
+The new stuff that I learn through this project: [Mapbox](https://www.mapbox.com) and [react-mapbox-gl](https://github.com/alex3165/react-mapbox-gl).

+### Week 16 (16 Apr - 22 Apr)